Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

 where the points from the first bracket come from the edge-score voters and the points in the second bracket come from the edge-selection voters.
 Further, every such candidate receives less than $\frac{\omega}{2}$ points from the verification voters.

-Since $T_e$ is much larger than $T_p$, and since by shifting $p$ forward in the votes of edge-selection voters it is possible to remove $\omega$ points from the scores of all but one edge candidate in each $E(i,j)$.
-Moreover, it is possible to precisely select for each $E(i,j)$ which of its members is added to the committee with a shift action of total cost $|E|-\binom{h}{2}$.
-Analogously to the case of vertices, note that whenever some candidate from $E(i,j)$ is selected, the other ones lose so many points that they have no chance of being selected in any of the following iterations.
+Since $T_e$ is much larger than $T_p$, and since by shifting $p$ forward in the votes of edge-selection voters it is possible to remove $\omega$ points from the scores of all but one edge candidate in each $E(i,j)$, it is possible to precisely select for each $E(i,j)$ which of its members is added to the committee with a shift action of total cost $|E|-\binom{h}{2}$.
+Analogously to the case of vertices, whenever some candidate from $E(i,j)$ is selected, the other ones lose so many points that they have no chance of being selected in any of the following iterations.

 In the final iteration, the algorithm either selects $p'$ or $p$.
-Candidate $p'$ has score $N \cdot T_p$, whereas the score of $p$ depends on the vertex and edge candidates that were so far introduced into the committee.
-If we disregarded all committee members selected after $b$, $p$ would have score:

-For each color $i \in [h]$, however, $p$ loses $(n+1)(d+1)$ points from the verification voters.
-This is true since some candidate from $V^{(i)}$ is in the committee, we compute $p$'s score relative to this vertex candidate and not relative to $b$.
-If these were the only points that $p$ loses due to the committee members already selected, then---by tie-breaking--- $p$ would win against~$p'$.
-However, if for some pair of colors $i,j \in [h]$, $i < j$, the committee contains some edge $e$ that connects vertices that are not both in the committee, then $p$ loses at least one more point from the verification voters (either for color $i$ or for color $j$ or for both) because at least one of these verification voters ranks $e$ ahead of all the vertex candidates from the committee.
-Then $p'$ is selected.
+Candidate $p'$ has score $N \cdot T_p - h(n+1)(d+1)$, whereas the score of $p$ depends on the vertex and the edge candidates that were so far introduced into the committee.
+If we disregarded all committee members selected after $b$, then $p$ would have score $N \cdot T_p$, because $p$ receives $N \cdot T_p - 2h(nd + n + 1)$ points from the $p/p'$-score voters and $2(nd+n+1)$ points for every color $i \in [h]$ from the verification voters.
+However, if we take into account the candidates selected in the preceding rounds, then, for each color $i \in [h]$, $p$ loses $(n+1)(d+1)$ points from the verification voters.
+This is true since whenever some candidate from $V^{(i)}$ is in the committee, we compute $p$'s score relative to this vertex candidate and not relative to $b$.
+If these were the only points that $p$ lost due to the committee members already selected, then---by tie-breaking---$p$ would win against~$p'$.
+However, if for some pair of colors $i,j \in [h]$, $i < j$, the committee contained some edge $e$ that connected vertices that are not both in the committee, then $p$ would lose at least one more point from the verification voters (either for color~$i$ or for color~$j$ or for both) because at least one of these verification voters would rank $e$ ahead of all the vertex candidates from the committee.
+Then $p'$ would be selected.
 This means that $p$ ends up in the committee if and only if due to an appropriate shift action we select vertices and edges corresponding to a multicolored clique.
 This proves the correctness of the reduction for an appropriate choice of $N$, $T_v$, $T_e$, and $T_p$, which is discussed next.

 \emph{The values of $N$, $T_v$, $T_e$, and $T_p$.}\quad While one could pick tight precise values, for the correctness of the proof it suffices to take, say, $T_p = (\binom{h}{2}\cdot|V|\cdot|E|)^3$, $T_e = T_p^3$, $T_v = T_e^3$, and $N = T_v^3$.